Tascurator/tascurator-documents/docs/docs/modeling.md

 ### ShareHouse Name

-The name of the ShareHouse can be set and changed.
 The ShareHouse has a default name when created without specifying one.

 Constraints：

+- Uniqueness
+- Greater than or equal to 1 character
-- The ShareHouse Name must be at least 1 character and no more than 15 characters long.
+- Less than or equal to 15 characters
-- The ShareHouse name must be unique.
+- Can be modified by Landlord as they like
+- Uppercase and lowercase letters are recognized as the same characters

 ### rotationCycle